yzhang-aos/yzhang-aos.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://miller.berkeley.edu/fellowship'>Miller Postdoctoral Fellow.</a> University of California, Berkeley

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>177 McCone Hall</p>
+    <p>University of California, Berkeley</p>
+    <p>Berkeley, CA 94720</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a postdoc at the University of California, Berkeley, working with Professor <a href='https://boos.berkeley.edu'>William Boos</a>.
+I earned my PhD from Princeton University advised by Professor <a href='https://fueglistaler.princeton.edu'>Stephan Fueglistaler</a>.
+I study atmospheric dynamics and climate change.
+My dissertation synthesized long-standing theoretical ideas to develop quantitative constraints on several aspects of tropical climate.
+These aspects include the onset of tropical atmospheric convection, the spatial and temporal distribution of precipitation, and the sensitivity of clear-sky outgoing longwave radiation to surface warming, which is a significant component of climate sensitivity.
+I am interested in advancing fundamental understanding of atmospheric dynamics and the interaction between dynamics, thermodynamics, and radiative transfer, emphasizing how these physical processes constrain extreme climate variables.
+In general, I follow a research path that encompasses understanding the underlying physics, developing analytical theories, and testing these theories against observational datasets and numerical simulations.